Not every medical concern requires rushing to the emergency room. But some things can’t wait until you can see your primary care doctor, either.

 The levels of care that can be provided is distinctly different between hospital emergency rooms, traditional urgent care centers and walk-in clinics.
 Here’s a breakdown of the most common symptoms and the services provided at these three entities.

 At walk-in clinics, such as Scripps HealthExpress, patients can seek same day, convenient care for minor illnesses and health care needs.
-Scripps HealthExpress offers services for both adult and pediatric patients on both a call-ahead and a walk-in basis.
+Scripps HealthExpress offers services for both adult and pediatric patients on a walk-in basis.
 Visits are even covered by many insurance plans.

 - Painful urination